Liatu King: Professional career

+WNBA

 Los Angeles Sparks

 King was selected in the third round (28th overall) of the 2025 WNBA draft by the Los Angeles Sparks.
 She played in the Sparks' preseason game on May 6, 2025, recording six points and four rebounds in five minutes.
 The Sparks waived King on May 11 but re-signed her to a hardship contract on May 20.
 In her first three regular-season games with the Sparks, her 12.7 minutes per game was the second-most among the team's bench players; she averaged 2.0 points and 3.3 rebounds per game in that span.
 On June 28, she was released by the Sparks after averaging 3.0 points, 2.1 rebounds, and 0.3 assists in 12 games.

 Dallas Wings

 On July 2, 2025, the Dallas Wings announced that they had signed King to a rest-of-season contract.
 She was waived by the Wings on July 8 after appearing in two games.